Berlin Travel Advice

 Threat level: Medium-High

+Whilst Berlin is a relatively safe city to visit, the travel advice for Berlin is for visitors to take care when travelling and remain alert at all times.
 Berlin is a beautiful and vibrant city with many touristic attractions, such as the Brandenburg gate and the Berlin wall.
-Whilst it is a relatively safe city to visit, it is still advised to take care when travelling and remain alert at all times.
 Threats and attacks in other European cities has left many areas of Europe on a high level of alert.

 On the 3rd of June 2018, a man went on a rampage near the cathedral's altar of Berlin, trying to stab passers-by and police officers and was later shot by the police.
 One policeman was injured in the incident.